Find Affordable College Courses

 25 Yearly Graduations

-Yale University is the 9th most popular school in the nation for students seeking a doctor's degree in foreign languages and linguistics.
+The 9th most popular school in the country for foreign languages & linguistics majors who are seeking their doctor's degree is Yale University.
 Roughly 12,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $59,950 per year, while in-state graduate students, on average, pay $45,700 per year.
-The foreign languages and linguistics program at Yale University awarded 25 doctor's degrees during the 2020-2021 school year.
-About 32% of this group were women, and 8% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $64,700 per year, while in-state graduate students, on average, pay $48,300 per year.
+During the most recent year for which we have data, 25 people received their doctor's degree in foreign languages & linguistics from Yale.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 52% were women.

 #10